Topological states and flat bands in exactly solvable decorated Cayley trees: Methods

 It follows that we only need to diagonalize $M+1$ unique Hamiltonians and then count their eigenvalues with multiplicity $N_{\text{deg}(l)}$.
 Collecting all of these eigenvalues will give us the full spectrum of the Cayley tree.
 In this way, it is possible to find the spectra for extremely large trees, which would not be possible with exact diagonalization (ED) of the full Hamiltonian.
 Specifically, the largest matrix we diagonalize has dimension $M+1$.
 At the same time, the number of nodes in the tree scales with $N \propto K^{M}$.
 The time complexity for ED is thus reduced from $O(N^3)$ to $O(\log(N)^4)$.

 We present in Fig.~\ref{Fig:NNN_CayleyTree_Spectra} the full spectrum of a Cayley tree with branching factor $K=2$ and $M = 50$ layers, containing ${\sim}10^{15}$ sites, computed using the symmetry-adapted sectors as described above.
+We plot the energy ($E$) of the eigenstates against their degeneracy ($D$).
 The coefficient $t_2$ tunes the NNN-hopping.
 Let us point out several aspects of this spectrum.
 First, observe that the density of states is plotted on a logarithmic scale, meaning that there is an exponentially large separation between the heights of the histogram peaks.
 This is understood upon realizing that the non-symmetric sector with seed nodes in layer $l=M-1$, whose Hamiltonian is a single number that directly encodes the eigenvalue of a length-$1$ chain, appears with multiplicity $N_{\text{deg}(M-1)} = (K^2 - 1)K^{M-2}$.
 For large $M$, this single eigenvalue constitutes a fraction (i.e., $25\,\%$ for $K=2$, and more for larger $K$) of the entire spectrum.
 Consecutively smaller peaks in the density of states are generated by the non-symmetric sectors with smaller $l$, with every decrease of $l$ by $1$ resulting in a suppression of the corresponding peak heights by $1/K$.

 It further follows from the above considerations that the full spectrum does not become continuous even in the limit $M\to \infty$.
 Instead, the density of states is a distribution that consists of a large collection of Dirac delta functions.
 The set of energies that support a Dirac peak becomes dense in the limit $M\to\infty$.
 While these peaks are distributed within certain well-specified windows of energies $[E_\textrm{min},E_\textrm{max}]$---the energy bands of the tight-binding Hamiltonian on the tree---its \emph{integrated} density of states is a function that is discontinuous for all energies within the energy band \cite{Deford:2020}.